In our previous post, we’ve explored the basic concepts behind the creation of a fully functional Alexa skill with Xenioo.

 All of these events are automatically managed by Xenioo and redirect to your flow so that your chat can act accordingly.
 The usual approach is still here: remove all the nuisances from your workflow while keeping you in control of everything.

 The key actions here are the Control Device State action and the Device State Switch Action.
-Both these actions will receive a state change from an Alexa device and can be used to manage your flow accordingly.
+Both these actions will receive a state change from an Alexa device.
+They can be used to manage your flow accordingly.